discordeno/discordeno/site/docs/nodejs/getting-started.md

 Libraries such as `Discord.js`, `Eris` etc. often have a excessive caching behaviour, which can just be slightly modified without breaking the whole library.
-There is a lack of customization and a lot of nested classes, which makes it nearly impossible to edit the code without having unwished side effects.
-Moreover scability is just possible on a limited extent.
+There is a lack of customization and a lot of nested classes, which makes it nearly impossible to edit the code without having undesired side effects.
+Moreover scalability is only possible on a limited extent.

 Discordeno has been kept plain and simple, which opens up a lot of opportunities for customization such as